skuzniak/skuzniak.github.io/_posts/2024-05-20-supercharge-entity-definition-1.markdown

 ---
 layout: post
 title:  "Supercharge your entity definition - pt 1.
 State flows"
-date:   2024-05-09 07:00:0 +0100
+date:   2024-08-13 07:00:0 +0100
 categories: content-hub entity-definition
 author: Szymon Kuzniak
 ---

 Let's be honest.
-Documentation is a great thing, but sometimes you just need to get your hands dirty and do some exercise to actually understand the concept.
+Documentation is a great thing, but sometimes you just need to get your hands dirty and do some exercise, to actually understand the concept.
 That's how I came up with the idea of this little blog post series.

-You see, there are few switches ready to be enabled on the entity definition page, and I have a weird impression they can be really useful.
+You see, in Content Hub, in each entity definition, there are few switches ready to be enabled, and I have a weird impression they can be really useful.
-I had an occasion to work with one of them - the State Flow - and I would love to have an article which would describe every aspect of the feature I was enabling.
+I had an occasion to work with one of them - the **State Flows** - and I would love to have an article which would describe every aspect of it.
-Hence, I'm going to write one about State Flows, but I want to also check what other switches do to complete the series.
+Hence, I'm going to write one about State Flows, but I want to also check what other switches do, to complete the series.
+It will cover what's already in the documentation, but I'll also include some information that I found out by trial and error.

 Let's go!

 A bit of theory first.
-If you go to your entity definition, and expand three dots menu at the top right corner, you will find Enable/Disable option as shown on the picture below.
+If you go to your entity definition, and expand three dots menu in the top right corner, you will find *Enable/Disable* option as shown on the picture below.

 <figure>
 <img src="/assets/posts/supercharge-1/01-enable-disable-position.png" alt="The Enable/Disable menu option on the entity definition." />